 In short, because the Dolphin Trust scheme was not regulated by the Financial Conduct Authority here in the UK, and is a high-risk investment, many people’s life savings have been put at risk.

-Here at Get Claims Advice, we’re specialists in mis-sold pensions, and have claimed hundreds of thousands of pounds for our clients against the advice of negligent financial advisors.
+Here at Spencer Churchill Claims Advice, we have experience in mis-sold pensions, and have claimed money for our clients on a *No Win – No Fee basis against the advice of negligent financial advisors.

 Quite possibly, yes.
 In fact, several financial advisors as well as the Financial Services Compensation Scheme (FSCS) have already paid out compensation to those who were mis-sold.